HydroWorx’s patented underwater treadmill is revolutionizing physical therapy, sports medicine, and conditioning.

 These aquatic treadmills smoothly accelerate from .1 up to 8.5 miles per hour and allow the user to correctly simulate land-based walking, running or sports-specific activities but without the bodyweight and joint impact an individual experiences on land.
 Exercises such as walking, retro-walking, sprinting, shuffling, back-pedaling and plyometric activities are easily performed on the large, cushioned treadmill surface.
 Walking, running and exercising underwater has never been easier.

 Older adults with joint and muscle pain may find relief with underwater treadmill therapy.
 Even though people with chronic conditions like osteoarthritis will often avoid activities such as walking and exercise, these activities can actually make some of the pain disappear.

 For those with chronic pain conditions, the natural hydrostatic pressure of water helps with the healing process.
 Patients can bear as little as 20% of their body weight while chest-deep in the water.
 Not only does the water reduce swelling and aid relaxation, but it also relaxes joints, improves strength and boosts flexibility.

 Initiates gait training in a low impact environment

-With underwater treadmill therapy, patients can undergo gait training without fear of falling.
+With anti-gravity treadmill therapy, patients can undergo gait training without fear of falling.
 This helps aging patients feel more successful — and they are less likely to cancel underwater treadmill physical therapy sessions.
-Statistically, a third of adults over age 65 suffers a fall each year and is often a result of lack of balance and a weakening of the body.
+Statistically, a third of adults over age 65 suffer a fall each year and is often a result of lack of balance and a weakening of the body.
 Clinicians must have tools in place that can help patients regain balance and underwater treadmills are the perfect device for low-impact gait training.

 Replicates the proper biomechanics of land-based movements to improve gait patterns